Passaggio: Male voices

 Miller describes the lower middle voice as being made up of a mixture of predominantly chest voice with a small amount of head voice.
 The upper middle he describes as a mixture of predominantly head voice with a small amount of chest voice.
 This concept holds true for all voice types both male and female.
 Men have 3 registers separated by 2 passaggi.
 Each register’s image and shape can be expressed with the shape of a V. (3 V’s, or a double hour glass are acceptable images).
 Men have 2 passaggi for open vowels and one passaggio for closed vowels.
 Tenor voices are the highest of the male voice types, with the exception of the countertenor voice, which makes much greater use of the falsetto register.
-Baritones are the next lowest voice after tenors, and they are followed by bass-baritones, and then basses.
+Baritones are the next highest voice after tenors, and they are followed by bass-baritones, and then basses.
 As a result of their lower voices, the ranges for these parts will be lower than that of the ranges listed for tenor above.

-Richard Miller does not provide a breakdown of registers for the three lower voice parts in his book Securing Baritone, Bass-Baritone, and Bass Voices or in his book The Structure of Singing: System and Art in Vocal Technique, nor does he give any indication of their overall ranges capabilities.
-Oxford Music Online states the range a baritone will typically sing in an opera is A to F. They do not indicate which A or F-sharp; however, it can be assumed, since a baritone's range is lower than that of a tenor, that the A is A2 and the F is F4.
-Baritones are capable of reaching notes higher than F4 and lower than A2.
-The same is true of Oxford Music Online's proposed range for bass voices, which it lists are E to E or F. The first E is probably referring to E2 and the second as E4 or F4.